 Why does the BioLargo Technology feature Iodine?

-Kenneth R. Code, the Inventor who first discovered our BioLargo Technology chose Iodine because it is the most potent and broadest spectrum antimicrobial agent known to modern science and considered the “gold standard” of disinfecting agents.
+Kenneth R. Code, the Inventor who first discovered our BioLargo Technology chose Iodine because it is a powerful oxidizer, essential nutrient and catalyst.
+When delivered in appropriate dosing and delivery, it is considered the most potent and broadest spectrum antimicrobial agent known to modern science and considered the “gold standard” of disinfecting agents.
 It is widely understood by the science community and offers more than 180 years of research and proofs in the literature.
 It is also a simple contact oxidizer with no known microbial acquired resistance.

 The BioLargo Technology chemically generates Iodine gas in a simple and irreversible reaction from two or more chemical reagents which are Generally Recognized as Safe (GRAS) by the FDA.
 The FDA also recommends Iodine as a dietary supplement [21 CFR 101.9 (c)(8)(iv)] equal to 150 micrograms of Iodine per day for both men and women.